H-1B Cap Exempt Visas: How They Work and Who Qualifies

 Everything you need to know about H-1B cap-exempt eligibility and year-round sponsorship.

-The H‑1B cap‑exempt visa gives you and your employer the freedom to hire and work year‑round, without depending on the annual cap or random lottery selection.
+A cap-exempt H-1B visa gives you and your employer the freedom to hire and work year-round, without depending on the annual cap or weighted lottery selection.

-This guide explains who qualifies for cap‑exempt status, how petitions differ from cap‑subject filings, and what to expect at each stage, from eligibility and documentation to processing time, costs, and compliance obligations.
+This guide explains who qualifies for exempt H-1B status, how petitions differ from cap-subject filings, and what to expect at each stage, from eligibility and documentation to processing time, costs, and compliance obligations.

-A cap‑exempt H‑1B is not subject to this annual cap.
+An H-1B visa cap-exempt is not subject to this annual cap.
 It allows certain employers, such as universities, nonprofit research institutions, and governmental research organizations, to file petitions at any time of year without entering the lottery.

 Determining whether an H-1B petition is cap-exempt starts with understanding both who the employer is and what the job entails.
 USCIS reviews each case based on the organization's structure, funding, and mission, as well as whether the role itself qualifies as a specialty occupation.